fortrabbit/legal/sub-processors.md

 We use a service to display screenshots of client Apps with the fortrabbit Dashboard.
 Currently we are using **page2images** for this service.
 The service might grab periodic screenshots of the Apps default domain.

+## Knowledge base

+We have a knowledge base software to document our internal standard procedures.
+In some cases some client data might be referenced in there.
+This applies to extra settings or individual agreements for clients.
+Currently we are using **Notion** for this, see the [Notion Terms & Privacy](https://www.notion.so/Terms-and-Privacy-28ffdd083dc3473e9c2da6ec011b58ac).

 ## Disclaimer

 To err is human.
 We do our best to keep this page up-to-date, complete and correct.
 We reserve the right to add, change or remove certain services and practices without further announcement.